Impact of Device Orientation on Error Performance of LiFi Systems: Introduction

 We characterize the device random orientation and investigate its effect on the users' performance metrics such as SNR and BER in optical wireless systems.
 We also derive the probability density function (PDF) of SNR for randomly-orientated device.
 Based on the derived PDF of SNR, the BER performance of a DC biased optical OFDM (DCO-OFDM) is evaluated as a use case.
 A closed form approximation for BER is purposed.
 The impact of device orientation on BER with some interesting observations are investigated.
 In this study, we only consider the LOS channel gain, and the impact of higher reflections on BER performance has been investigated in our recent study \cite{ArdimasOFDM}. \textit{Notations:} $|\cdot|$ expresses the absolute value of a variable; $\tan^{-1}(y/x)$ is the four-quadrant inverse tangent.
 Further, $[\cdot]^{\rm{T}}$ stands for transpose operator.
 We note that throughout this paper, unless otherwise mentioned, angles are expressed in degrees.
+The Gaussian distribution with mean, $\mu_{\rm G}$, and variance, $\sigma^2_{\rm G}$, is denoted by $\mathcal{N}(\mu_{\rm G},\sigma^2_{\rm G})$.